 We will always be transparent and upfront about costs.
 Once we have seen all the relevant papers and have reached a full understanding of the nature of your case and the service you require, we will set out in writing the proposed charges.
 We will give you a clear written quote specifying the work the barrister will do before undertaking the work.
 All fees are subject to VAT and are payable in advance.
-If following the initial work further legal assistance is required, the work and fee will be agreed with you in advance and confirmed in writing.
+If following the initial work further legal assistance is required, the work and the fee will be agreed with you in advance and confirmed in writing.

 Depending on the type of work required, the fee will be either a fixed fee for specific work which we will agree in advance or an agreed hourly rate for the time spent undertaking work for you with an estimate of the likely time.
 We usually adopt the following fee structure: